 However, the businesses which discount almost constantly can be harming their own profits, while also becoming caught in a trap – once you’ve trained your customers to expect discounts, the ‘standard’ price of your products seems very expensive indeed, and it’s hard to escape the cycle.

 Our sales data backs this up.
-Black Friday 2016 was three times busier in terms of sales volume than the busiest day in December, while abandonment rates were significantly lower.
+Black Friday 2021 was busier in terms of sales volume than the busiest day in December, while abandonment rates were significantly lower.

 This doesn’t mean that discounting isn’t a worthwhile strategy though.
 If used wisely, the long-term value of the customers acquired through discounting will outweigh the reduced margins.